2Retr0/GlobalEnderChest/README.md

 # GlobalEnderChest
-GlobalEnderChest is a small mod which enforces a global inventory for ender chests rather than the per-player system currently in the game.
-This mod is probably best suited for small servers for mitigating the hassle of keeping track of resources stored in personal ender chest inventories.
+GlobalEnderChest is a small mod which *enforces a global inventory for ender chests rather than the per-player system currently in the game*.
+This mod is probably best suited for small servers to alleviate the hassle of keeping track of resources stored in friends' personal ender chest inventories.
+GlobalEnderChest is simple but designed to be flexible—specifically:

 ## Features
 - **Replaces all personal ender inventories with a global instance** *(the contents of such are accessible for all players on a server)*.